About Our Matcha

 Firstly matcha tea leaves are grown in shade prior to harvest; secondly dried tea leaves (Tencha) are ground into micro-fine powder; lastly matcha can be dissolved in water so the whole tea leaves are being consumed.Do you offer discount, promotion or price adjustment?

 Our competition grade matcha and some limited-edition Japanese tea ware will not be on sale due to less profit margin.
 Other products may be on sales once a while such as Winter Holidays, Valentines, Anniversary etc. Please make sure you subscribe to our newsletter and follow our social media account to get exclusive offer & promo notification.

 What is a Ceremonial grade matcha?

 There's no strict definition for Ceremonial grade matcha in Japan.
 It's a Western term to define that the quality of matcha is good enough to be served at a formal Japanese tea ceremony and can be enjoyed as clear tea.
 It's like if you have guests coming over to your house for dinner and you'd like to treat them some good wines; how good is good though?
-To some people, $20/bottle is good enough and for some people, $200/bottle is more appropriate.
+For some people, $20/bottle is good enough and for some people, $200/bottle is more appropriate.
 Commonly, Ceremonial grade matcha is made from first harvest tea leaves so it's less bitter and can be enjoyed as Usu-cha (thin tea) without adding any sweeteners.
 However this is not strictly reinforced so buying Ceremonial grade matcha doesn't mean you're in good hands of getting high quality teas.

 I concerned about radiation in Japanese tea.
 Is your matcha safe to consume?